+This is by far the most important tip when hitting a volley.
 Coaches will say to pretend as if your elbow is attached to your hip bone.

-So if you’re right handed, keep your right elbow tucked in close to your right hip.
+So if you’re right-handed, keep your right elbow tucked in close to your right hip.

 It won’t matter if you’re hitting a forehand volley or a backhand volley, your hitting elbow should always be tucked in towards your body.

-Tip #2 - Volley's require very little backswing.
-So don't over swing!
+Tip #2 – Volleys require very little backswing.
+So don’t over-swing!

 Remember, the volley is best utilized as a rebound shot.
-So, use the momentum and force of the shot hit at you to provide the power you need for your volley.
-The more open and square your racquet face is, the more power you'll generate from this rebound effect.
+So, use the momentum of the shot hit at you to provide the power you need for your volley.
+The more open and square your racquet face is, the more power you’ll generate from this rebound effect.

 3 Tips To Improve Your Volley